If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 Top 20 most affordable law schools in the U.S.

 It’s no wonder the phrase “choose wisely” comes to mind when deciding which law school to attend.
-After all, it can mean the difference between a balance of $144,000 upon graduation – or law school debt that’s just half of that.
+After all, choosing your program from among the cheapest law schools could mean the difference between a student loan balance of $144,000 upon graduation and law school debt that’s half that amount.

 It’s also central to the pay you can expect to receive.
-Remember, income will directly affect how much student loan debt you can afford to repay, and whether you can take advantage of options such as refinancing law school loans.
+Remember: Your income will directly affect how much student loan debt you can afford to repay and whether you can take advantage of options such as refinancing law school loans.

-So before you make your final decision, consider the following 20 law schools.
-Perhaps a few of your top choices already rank here.
+So before you make your final decision, consider the following 20 most affordable law schools.
+Perhaps a few of your top choices already rank among the best law schools for avoiding six-figure debt.

 1. Brigham Young University (Clark)